Start your new career path in the exciting world of cybersecurity, helping to tackle

 mission-critical infrastructure, defense technologies and other vital systems from

-With UND's online or on-campus cyber security undergraduate program, you'll benefit
+With UND's on campus or online cyber security bachelor's degree program, you'll benefit

 from a degree that:

-Gives you the expertise to be a part of a highly educated technical workforce with
+Allows you to excel in a highly educated technical workforce with cyber-physical security

 Offers you opportunities to participate in cybersecurity research